 Jeep Wrangler Clicking Noise When Turning

-As previously described the metallic noise was mainly heard at low speeds and when the steering is almost at full lock.
+As previously described the metallic noise was mainly heard at low speeds and when the steering was almost at full lock.
 The clicks are most prominent when returning to the center from a hard left or right turn.
 The noise can easily be replicated when stationary in order to demonstrate it to your mechanic or dealership.
-The clicking and popping will become more pronounced over time if left unattended to and possibly cause premature wear on other suspension components.
+The clicking and popping will become more pronounced over time if left unattended and possibly cause premature wear on other suspension components.

 - Metallic clicking

 Another cause of popping and metallic rattling is worn-out or damaged crown nuts.
 The function of a crown nut is to secure the ball joint bolt in place with the cotter pin fixed into one of its crown slots.
 Make sure the crown nut is torqued to spec since these can work themselves loose if you often drive on corrugated or dirt roads.

 Bad Ball Joints